 Vivo has moved the SIM tray from the left side frame to the top area.
 It can house two nano-SIM cards in addition to a microSD for up to 1TB extra memory.

-At the bottom, the audio jack port isn’t ideally placed and restraints the right-hand to operate while playing games.
+At the bottom, the audio jack port isn’t ideally placed and with the wired earphones, it restraints the right-hand to operate freely while playing games.

 Vivo seems to have downgraded its display from Ace AMOLED to the IPS screen on this phone.
 However, the 6.58 inches screen looks more colorful and contrasty.
 It features a P3 color gamut, which gives a better visual experience than the usual IPS display in this price slot.
 We can no way compare it with the quality of Vivo’s own AMOLED screens that are pricier, but we are happy with the punchy colors.